 As for stripping the cable before adding the connector, an ordinary utility knife will do the trick.
-It helps to have standard electrical wire strippers for one of the steps, but you can also do this with the utility knife.
+It helps to have standard electrical wire strippers for one of the steps, but you can also get by with the utility knife.
+Just be sure to work cautiously to protect the inner copper cable—and your fingers.

 - Utility knife